 The Sunway hotel is amazingly quiet, in an amazingly noisy and dusty city.
 Quiet environment, lobby and rooms.
 It seems that groups like this hotel very much... spending most of the time touring and shopping outside.
 Businessmen and travellers, looking for some rest they way back from long negotiation or a tiring walk through the overheated city, will love at first side such a peaceful atmosphere.
 The staff is as discreet as friendly and anticipating.
 The Cambodian smile is priceless; moreover when it spontaneously comes from employees feeling like so happy to work here, and to serve you the best they can do.
-We actually felt surprise to find a five star service in a four star hotel.
+We actually felt surprise to find a four star service in a three star superior hotel.

-The 138 rooms (31sqm) -plus one presidential suite- are simply, though warmly and nicely, designed.
+The 138 little bit dated rooms (31sqm) -plus one presidential suite- are simply, though warmly and nicely, designed.
 We immediately felt like at ease.
 This is a homey hotel, with comfortable beds, conveniently appointed bathrooms and, if you book on the highest floors, a dramatic panorama over the city centre of Phnom Penh: forget the cold architecture of the US Embassy, and look the Phnom Temple, the Central Market and the high rise buildings which will change the face -and unfortunately also the authentic atmosphere- of Phnom Penh in the next decade.
 Well soundproofed and air-conditioned, with LCD TV featuring more than 60 channels, safe, minibar and complimentary coffee & tea-making facilities, the rooms are worth the international four star... at a very local rate: you are expected to pay approximately USD 100 per night (including breakfast and WiFi in the public area).
 Sometime less, catching the opportunity offered by attractive packages and promotions.
 Note that some rooms, with a private terrace, are very pleasant; though located on the lower floors.

 The Sunway has no swimming pool, surprisingly for a hotel of this category; but a pleasant SPA with a steam-bath and a large, powerful Jacuzzi (male locker only).
 It is complimentary for hotel guests.
 The spacious meeting rooms and business centre are well appointed, and quite popular among the local businessmen.